AdobeDocs/analytics.pt-BR/help/import/data-connectors/dfa-data-connector-analytics/dfa-integration.md

 Observe que a porcentagem de tempo limite realmente considera todos os visitantes do site.
 Alguns desses visitantes não seriam associados ao DFA de maneira alguma, portanto o tempo limite excedido é incorreto.
 Para melhorar esse cálculo, outra análise pode considerar somente visitantes exclusivos a páginas com o parâmetro `clickThroughParam` definido (por exemplo, `?CID=1`).
 Isso proporcionará maior precisão.

 Se a porcentagem de tempo limite estiver muito baixa, considere diminuir o *`s.maxDelay`*.
 Se estiver muito alta, aumente o *`s.maxDelay`*.
 When decreasing *`s.maxDelay`*, you will want to rerun the [!DNL Timeout Report] to ensure that timeouts have not dramatically increased.
-When increasing *`s.maxDelay`*, you will want to run a [!DNL Page Views Report] to make sure page views aren’t falling out due to lost data.
+Ao aumentar *`s.maxDelay`*, você executará um [!DNL Page Views Report] teste para garantir que as exibições de página não estejam desaparecendo devido a dados perdidos.
 Each time *`s.maxDelay`* is changed observe the data for several days in order to ensure that the data represents a trend, and not just a day-to-day fluctuation.

 The optimal setting for *`s.maxDelay`* is the point at which the timeout percentage is minimized while Page Views do not drop off.